-Midori is a Partner at PLP Architecture with over 18 years of professional experience designing complex office, masterplanning, residential, academic and institutional projects across the United States, the UK, Europe and Asia.
-Her site-specific and contextual design approach enhances urbanistic and environmental potentials of each specific place and project.
-Her design enriches particular sense of place of projects and carefully weaved them into their urban fabric.
+Midori has over 18 years of professional experience designing complex office, master planning, residential, academic and institutional projects across the UK, the United States, Europe and Asia.
+Her site-specific and contextual design approach capitalises on the urbanistic and environmental potential of each specific project, and she brings an enriched sense of place to her projects, which she carefully weaves into their urban fabric.

-As a Design Partner, Midori is currently leading the large scale masterplan including residential and office buildings, Sampson House and Ludgate House next to Tate Modern establishing a new distinct place for live, work and leisure in the heart of London.
-She also leads the design of the masterplan and residential buildings for a site on the Isle of Dogs in the London Borough of Tower Hamlets.
-The project includes market and affordable housing, a secondary school and public open space.
+Midori is currently leading the large-scale master plan along with the residential and office buildings at Sampson & Ludgate House next to the Tate Modern, which will establish a distinct new place for life, work and leisure in the heart of London.
+She is also leading the design of the master plan and residential buildings with Bernard at the Westferry Printworks site on the Isle of Dogs in Tower Hamlets.
+This project includes a dynamic mix of market-rate and affordable housing along with a secondary school and public open space.

-Midori, as a Senior Associate Principal at KPF London, worked on projects across Europe, Asia, India and the United States.
-These projects range from masterplans in Gurgaon and Moscow, hotel resorts in Macau, China and Abu Dhabi, a media centre in Abu Dhabi, an office and retail development in Delhi, a headquarter building in Amsterdam and the new National Theatre of Cyprus.
-In London, she worked on a library extension for the National Maritime Museum in Greenwich and two new halls of residence at the Prince’s Garden campus for Imperial College.
+Previously, Midori worked on a wide range of projects across Europe, Asia, India and the United States.
+These include master plans in Gurgaon, India and Moscow, hotel resorts in Macau, China and Abu Dhabi, a media centre in Abu Dhabi, an office and retail development in Delhi, a headquarters building in Amsterdam and the new National Theatre of Cyprus.
+In London, she worked on a library extension for the National Maritime Museum in Greenwich and two new halls of residence at the Prince’s Gardens Campus for Imperial College.